-Rationale: The number of older people in our society is rising.
+The number of older people in our society is rising.
 In general, older adults are more prone to chronic disease and compromised physical functioning, which can lower their daily functioning and quality of life.
 Physical activity is promising in health promotion.
-Homebased physical activity programs can potentially be helpful in retaining daily functioning in older adults, reducing fall risk and improving daily activity and quality of life.
+Home-based physical activity programs can potentially be helpful in retaining daily functioning in older adults, reducing fall risk and improving daily activity and quality of life.
 However, daily physical activity and adherence in home-based exercise programs is generally low.
 This compromises effectivity of home-based exercise programs in older adults.

 Current developments in technology can assist in providing and optimizing home-based physical activity programs.
 Sensor technology combined with computer technology creates possibilities to remotely monitor and influence daily physical activity behavior in real life.
 A recent development in objective ambulant activity monitoring is a necklace-worn motion sensor (the Mobility Monitor).
-This sensor can be used to measure daily physical activity by detecting and monitoring postures and walking.
+This Mobility Monitor can be used to measure daily physical activity by detecting and monitoring postures and walking.
 This information can be used in interventions aimed at enhancing daily activity and functioning in older adults.
-The sensor has been used and tested in previous studies approved by the Medical Ethical Committee of the UMCG (METc 2010.111; METc 201.022; METc 2011.054).
-The next step is to determine the feasibility of a home-based exercise program including exercise instructions by means of an I-Pad and monitoring by means of the sensor for older adults.
+The Mobility Monitor has been used and tested in previous studies approved by the Medical Ethical Committee of the UMCG.
+The next step is to determine the feasibility of a home-based exercise program including exercise instructions by means of an I-Pad and monitoring by means of the Mobility Monitor for older adults.